 Targeting future journalistsFriday, 25 Nov 2016

-After a process of contacting all the communication, journalism and media studies departments at universities and colleges the US indicated an immediate interest in organizing a workshop for their Journalism Honours students and it was decided to use this opportunity to pilot the concept and materials.
+After a process of contacting all the communication, journalism and media studies departments at universities and colleges the University of Stellenbosch indicated an immediate interest in organizing a workshop for their Journalism Honours students and it was decided to use this opportunity to pilot the concept and materials.

 Two 2-hour sessions were organized with a month’s gap in between allowing students to complete a homework assignment.

 These were approached using a variety of learning techniques including interactive lectures; videos; case scenarios and exercises; practical demonstrations; and, small group work.

 In the first session the students were introduced to a case scenario, shown how to find information on the review in the Cochrane Library and asked to discuss in groups how they would use this information for print media, TV, radio and Twitter.

 At the end of the first session they were given six review topics and asked to prepare as feedback for the class the steps they took to find the relevant evidence from the Cochrane Library, what the overall findings reported, their analysis of the evidence and their plan for how they would use this in a story.
 At the second session volunteers presented their work for discussion.

 The University of Stellenbosch indicated a desire for an annual workshop for Honours students and potentially a further workshop for Masters students.